How to increase your EMT salary

 Another consideration in gauging EMT salary rates is the agency you work for.

 In May 2018, the median annual wages for EMTs and paramedics in the top industries in which they worked were:

 - Local government, excluding education and hospitals: $36,450

 Private ambulance companies generally have the lowest rates of pay, but may be more likely to hire newer or less experienced employees.
 Many EMTs start with private companies to get their feet wet.

-Government agencies such as fire departments and state ambulance services generally pay the highest, but they’re more competitive to get into and may have higher education requirements.
+Government agencies, such as fire departments and state ambulance services, generally pay more, but they’re more competitive to get into and may have higher education requirements.
 Some state police departments and the National Park Service staff also employ EMTs to respond to emergency medical situations.

 Hospitals employ EMS providers to transport patients when they require critical care, such as IV pump infusions and ventilator management, while moving from one medical facility to the next.
 They also sometimes use EMTs in place of nurses.